dazeb/pelican-panel-installer/README.md

 # Unofficial Pelican Panel Installer Beta 0.0.1
 A shell script to install Pelican Panel on a VPS or Virtual Machine.
 (Still in development) 🚧

+Pelican Panel is the successor to Pterodactyl Game Panel.
+Used for hosting game servers in your home network or online.

 ### Requirements:
 - 🐧 Ubuntu 24.04 (Recommended) ✅
 - 💻 VPS or Virtual Machine ✅